sasierra98/api_project/README.md

 # api_project
-Django rest framework api which allow connect with an user model
+Django rest framework api which allows to connect with an user model